 A few weeks ago I wrote about having invited six poets each to teach a short poem to high-school student.
-I commented in particular about teaching the constraints of the haiku and its possible special connection to high-school kids’ understanding of poetry today--what with their sense of extreme limits (texting, Twitter’s 140 characters, etc.).
-Anyway, now we've put up the PennSound page featuring links to audio and video recording of these six sessions.
+I commented in particular about teaching the constraints of the haiku and its possible special connection to high-school kids’ understanding of poetry today — what with their sense of extreme limits (texting, Twitter’s 140 characters, etc.).

 “Don’t let a poetry organization be put in charge of placing poems on buses.
 It upholds the cavalcade of nice.
 If poetry is nice then it is dead.”
 Eileen Myles writes for the Harriet blog of the Poetry Foundation on why she hates poetry.